SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 ## Queries:

 - **Query 1:** Data summary example - (a table data summary using descriptive statistics)
+- **Query 2:** gytyrtyrtyrtu - (joining tables and using a subquery to extract the top 10 cities within the top 10 countries)

 ## Skills:
 A summary of what I applied during the project: